 The reason for low engagement

 The most successful newsletter, Johnson says, offer a mix of several different types of content, with the majority being informational.
+These are the kinds of methods that many Growth Hacking Services will discuss to improve sales and interest.

 “It makes sense,” he says.
 “A newsletter with one or two items will give readers more chances to interact.
 Sending out a single offer for a voucher really limits your readers choices.